 Application of this policy to students and staff

-- Students will be advised at the beginning of their training about this plagiarism policy and the procedures that may be brought into play if plagiarism is detected
+- Students will be advised at the beginning of their training about this plagiarism and academic misconduct policy and the procedures that may be brought into play if plagiarism is detected

 - Everyone must adhere to the approved definitions of plagiarism, collusion and cheating

-- Students and staff (including contractors) of GlobalNet have a duty to ensure they gain the necessary academic understanding to minimise incidents of plagiarism and cheating
+- Students and staff (including contractors) of GlobalNet have a duty to ensure they gain the necessary academic understanding to minimise incidents of plagiarism and academic misconduct

-All students are expected to understand that plagiarism is wrong.
-Students will be required to sign or confirm by submitting their assessment cover sheets that their work is their own.
+All students are expected to understand that plagiarism and academic misconduct is wrong.
+Students will be required to confirm by submitting their assessment online that their work is their own.
 Wherever possible, records of Assessment Outcome forms should be used to specify that work submitted for assessment is their own work.
 Work submitted online will ask students to confirm that their work is their own and the system is protected by usernames and passwords which students are not allowed to give out.

 What happens if some is caught cheating?

-- A student found to have plagiarised will be provided with the opportunity to respond
+- Where an allegation of misconduct is found, the student will be provided with the opportunity to respond

-- An assessor who suspects that plagiarism has occurred must produce evidence (through identifying the source) to support their allegation.
-The Chief Executive Officer (or their delegate) must decide whether or not they believe that plagiarism was likely to have been intentional or unintentional
+- An assessor who suspects that misconduct has occurred must produce evidence (through identifying the source) to support their allegation.
+The Chief Executive Officer (or their delegate) must decide whether or not they believe that misconduct was likely to have been intentional or unintentional

 - If the student is unable to provide a satisfactory explanation of the correspondence between the student’s work and the sources identified

-by the assessor, the CEO or their delegate may infer that plagiarism was done with intention to cheat
+by the assessor, the CEO or their delegate may infer that misconduct was done with intention to cheat

-- If the failure to acknowledge the ideas of others was not intentional, the only offence the student has committed is the academic misdemeanor of failing to reference a source correctly.
-The assessor in this case may, if they form the opinion that the student is competent notwithstanding the misdemeanor, agree to assess the student as competent
+- If the failure to acknowledge the ideas of others was not intentional, the only offence the student has committed is the academic misdemeanour of failing to reference a source correctly.
+The assessor in this case may, if they form the opinion that the student is competent notwithstanding the misdemeanour, agree to assess the student as competent

 - If the CEO or their delegate is reasonably satisfied that the plagiarism was, more likely than not, done with the intention to obtain an unfair advantage in assessment, the matter must be reported as to the CEO (in the case of the delegate forming the opinion) and the CEO will make the final decision as to the outcome of the assessment